Get

 1. Figure Out the Problem

-Acting out is unusual for Maine Coons, and lousy behavior could signify something is wrong.
+Acting out is unusual for Maine Coons, and undesired behavior could signify something is wrong.
 This is especially true if they are usually well-behaved and the change is sudden.
-It’s essential to consider changes to their environment, people in the home, their food, and other things when trying to find out why they act so out of character.
+It’s essential to consider changes to their environment, people in the home, their food, routine, and other things when trying to find out why they act so out of character.

 maine coon kitten in a cat tree